Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Despite these optimistic prognoses, current quantum computers are still called Noisy Intermediate-Scale Quantum (NISQ) devices due to the high error and noise rates @preskillQuantumComputingNISQ2018.
 Current quantum computers (QCs) are provided as cloud-based services to the user by startups such as Rigetti @RigettiQuantumComputing2024 or IonQ @CompareQuantumSystems2024 and tech giants like IBM @IBMQuantum2024, Microsoft @AzureQuantumQuantum2024 or Amazon @CloudQuantumComputing2024.
 These services are mainly aimed at academics and researchers.
-As a first step, a user must register an account using such a cloud-based quantum computer.
+As a first step, a user must register an account to use such a cloud-based quantum computer.
 Afterward, the user develops the quantum circuit (e.g., in IBM's Qiskit @Qiskit2024), uploads the quantum circuit, and can choose a backend to execute the circuit on.
 Next, the request gets scheduled and executed on the QC.
 Finally, results are sent back to the user.